• About

 “Heavenly Father, through St. Paul and the other Apostles, the faith was spread throughout the world.
 As I celebrate his conversion today, I pray that I may follow his witness in at least my little part of the world.
 Amen.”

-(What Shall I Do, Lord?, was first published on the blog Reflections of a Lay Catholic)
+(From the Archives: What Shall I Do, Lord?, was first published on the blog Reflections of a Lay Catholic)

-©2013-2020 Reflections of a Lay Catholic.
+©2013-2024 Reflections of a Lay Catholic.
 Reposting and sharing of material in its full and original content is permitted, provided that full and clear credit is given to the author(s) and Reflections of a Lay Catholic.

-Posted by Jerry Robinson in Grace, Prayer
+Posted by Jerry Robinson in Evangelization, Prayer

 Tags